mascah/cookiecutter-turbo-django/docs/0-introduction/why-this-template-cited.rst

 - Changes are localized, reducing coordination overhead
 - The codebase remains navigable as it grows

-DHH's Basecamp team demonstrates this works: 12 developers serving millions of users across six platforms with a majestic monolith.
+DHH's Basecamp team does this: 12 developers serving millions of users across six platforms with a majestic monolith.

 Architectural Governance
 ^^^^^^^^^^^^^^^^^^^^^^^^

 Good intentions aren't enough.
 Module boundaries erode without enforcement.
-The template documents patterns for maintaining architectural integrity:
+The template documents patterns for maintaining integrity:

 - **import-linter** analyzes your import graph and enforces contracts between modules
 - **Architectural tests** with grimp catch violations in your test suite